 If you participate in any affiliate programs or do any affiliate marketing, you’ll want to add an earnings disclaimer.
 When you share an affiliate link you’ll need to note that is an affiliate link and you’ll earn a commission if they sign up with your link.
 But it’s also a good idea to add an overall earnings disclaimer or affiliate disclaimer to the footer area alongside your other legal documents.
 This document should have a list of all of your affiliate partners.

-Now that you have a clear picture of what legal documents you need, let’s move on to how to create and publish these documents to protect your website.
+Now that you have a clear picture of what website legal notices are recommended, let’s move on to how to create and publish these documents to protect your website.

 You can certainly hire a lawyer and have them draft up these documents and then add them to your website.
 However, this can get costly and time-consuming.
 Any time a law changes you’ll need to go back and have them update the documents accordingly.